SmarterApp/DL_DigitalLibrary/local-dev/README.md

   - On a Mac [Docker for Mac|https://beta.docker.com] can be used

 2. Clone the source repository
-  - Note that you may want to make sure the clone is in a folder shared with the host if using a VM (or under /Users if using Docker for Mac)
+  - Note that you may want to make sure the clone is in a folder shared with the host if using a VM
+  - If using a Mac the repository MUST be under /Users otherwise docker mounts fail

 3. Run setup-local.sh